Competition

 company’s registered office.

-(3) In the case of a
+(3) In the case of an undertaking,

-partnership, an unincorporated association or a commercial entity, the notice, direction or other document may be given to or served on –
+the notice, direction or other document may be given to or served on –

 (a) a